bmeurant/technical-docs/software-architecture/security/oauth.md

 ### Authorization Code Grant

-This is the most secure and commonly used flow, ideal for traditional web applications and, with the PKCE extension, for mobile and single-page apps (SPAs).
+This is the most secure and commonly used flow, ideal for traditional web applications and, with the [[#PKCE: Proof Key for Code Exchange|PKCE]] extension, for mobile and single-page apps (SPAs).

 #### The Authorization Request